 - Group activities such as cooking together and “model meals” under supervision.

-The main methods used for treating Anorexia Nervosa are: cognitive behavioral therapy (CBT) and depth psychology-based psychotherapy (also called psychodynamic therapy).
+The main methods used for treating Anorexia Nervosa are: Cognitive Behavioural Therapy (CBT) and depth psychology-based psychotherapy (also called psychodynamic therapy).
 Analytical psychotherapy (psychoanalysis) is applied for patients with chronic, deep-rooted issues needing long-term treatment.
-Other evidence based method in treatment of Anorexia Nervosa are: Interpersonal Therapy and Systemic Family Therapy.
+Other evidence-based methods in the treatment for Anorexia Nervosa are: Interpersonal Therapy and Systemic Family Therapy.

 Systemic family therapy plays a key role in treating children and adolescents, where involving parents and siblings is vital.
 It addresses family problems and works on solutions for everyone.